batatnight/BigO_Doc/README.md

 # BigO_Doc
-This is the repository for the documentation of BigO
+This is Aman's Personal Branch.
+Refrain adding something to this branch.
+Create your own branch.